Contact Jennie Hale or Mary Steffek Blaske

 A2SO Advisory Panel

-The Ann Arbor Symphony Orchestra has assembled an advisory team of trust officers, attorneys and financial planners who are volunteering to the A2SO their professional help to work with you and your financial and legal advisors to assist you in giving expression to your love of the Ann Arbor Symphony Orchestra’s music and education programs.
+The Ann Arbor Symphony Orchestra has assembled an advisory team of trust officers, attorneys and financial planners who are volunteering to the A2SO their professional help to work with you and your financial and legal advisors to assist you in making a meaningful planned gift to support your Ann Arbor Symphony Orchestra’s music and education programs.